What Is Soil?

 Classification Of Soil

-The classification of soils are as follows:
+The classification of soil is as follows:

 - Massachusetts Institute of Technology System (MIT)